Gretchen Alms ’04 Spanish, Latin American area studies, president

 Fair is the Director of Enrollment Management for Minneapolis Public Schools.
 He is directly responsible for assisting families through the school request process and for enforcing the district’s priorities in placing students in a Minneapolis public school.
 Prior to this position, Ryan served as a communications associate and public relations coordinator for Minneapolis Public Schools.
 A native of Chicago, IL.
 Ryan holds a bachelor’s degree in speech communications from the University of Minnesota, Morris and has completed graduate work at the University of Minnesota, Twin Cities, School of Journalism.
 Ryan currently resides in Crystal, MN and is married to Jennifer Redlin (UMM 2000).
 Together they have three children, Nathan (5), Raja Kay (3) and Bryson (4 months).

-Green is the assistant director of financial aid for Concordia University, St. Paul and resides in Minneapolis.
-He completed a masters of arts in organizational management in 2009.
+Green is the assistant director of financial aid for Concordia University, St. Paul and resides in Crystal.
+He completed a Master of arts in Organizational Management degree in 2009 and is completing a Master of Business Administration currently.
 While a student at Morris, Green was active with the Multi-Ethnic Student Program, as well as a four-year athlete on the football team.
-In his free time, Green likes to volunteer, play football, and travel.
+In his free time, Green enjoys volunteering, reading, traveling and staying active with sports.

 Beverly Maloney Harren ’66, elementary education